DanteWinters/lux-power-distribution-card/README.md

 | parallel | average_voltage | bool | When using multiple inverters, there is a default created item on the list of inverters called "Parallel" that averages all the values from the different inverters.
 If *average_voltage* is true, the battery and grid voltages will be averaged and shown on the Parallel setting.
 Otherwise it will not show the voltages there. |
 | parallel | parallel_first | bool | When using multiple inverters, there is a default created item on the list of inverters called "Parallel" that averages all the values from the different inverters.
 If *parallel_first* is true, the "Parallel" option will be shown first of the list, otherwise it will be last. |

-# LuxpowerTek integration

-The LuxpowerTek integration is hosted in a private repository by [Guy Wells](https://github.com/guybw)

-## Configuration
+### Example Configuration

-If you have the Luxpower integration, you can use the following code directly (except for the energy_allocations, and change the dongle number):
+If you have the LuxpowerTek integration, you can use the following code directly (except for the energy_allocations, and change the dongle number):

  ```yaml
 type: custom:lux-power-distribution-card